$25,685.00 from profits from fiscal year 2019

-Malaria claimed 435,000 lives globally in 2017, even though it is both preventable and curable.
-Sub-Saharan Africa is home to 92% of malaria cases and deaths.
+In 2018, an estimated 405,000 people died of malaria—most were young children in sub-Saharan Africa - even though it is both preventable and curable.
 Zambia is a high-transmission country with 30-40% of the population infected.
-However, 1/3 of homes do not have even 1 mosquito net.
-Since 42% of the population lives in extreme poverty, they cannot afford nets even though malaria can be fatal for vulnerable populations such as people living with HIV.
+Since 42% of the population lives in extreme poverty, they cannot afford nets, leading to 1/3 of homes not having even 1 mosquito net.
+It is critical to provide these nets, as malaria can be fatal for vulnerable populations such as people living with HIV.

 According to the World Health Organization, sleeping under a net is one of the most effective and cheapest methods of preventing malaria.
 Proper use of a net can save lives for just pennies per day as a net can last up to two years and the cost is just $5.
 POL identifies beneficiary families and organizations to receive free mosquito nets.
 They provide training on the impacts of malaria (especially on HIV+ children and pregnant women), how to identify the symptoms, instruction on how to remove mosquito breeding grounds, and training on how to correctly use and maintain nets.
 They also host a Malaria Prevention Day to educate the entire community.